KevinGutowski/NudgeRTL/README.md

 ## Why make this plugin?

 Occassionaly, I wanted the ease of being able to nudge shapes into place with the ease that <kbd>⌘ cmd </kbd> + <kbd>→</kbd>.
 Perhaps this is useful for people who design with right-to-left languages.
 Lastly, I wanted to practice plugin development.
+Feel free to reach out to me if you are just getting started!

 ## Installation